ITMO-NSS-team/pytsbe/README.md

 The repository includes the following libraries and models for comparison:
 - [FEDOT](https://github.com/nccr-itmo/FEDOT) - AutoML framework which supports both univariate and multivariate time series forecasting tasks.
 Name in the repository `FEDOT`.
+- naive forecaster - repeat last observation.
+Name in the repository `repeat_last`.
+- naive forecaster - forecasts the average value of the time series.
+Name in the repository `average`.

 #### Datasets